facebookresearch/Clinical-Trial-Parser/doc/architecture.md

 ### Aggregation

-For the sake of extra clarity at the cost of being redundant, studies often stipulate the same requirement in many ways (i.e. a study might list "participants cannot be pregnant" in the inclusion section while also listing  "participants who are pregnant" in the exclusion section).
+For the sake of extra clarity at the cost of being redundant, studies often stipulate the same requirement in multiple ways (i.e. a study might list "participants cannot be pregnant" in the inclusion section while also listing "participants who are pregnant" in the exclusion section).
-The IE picks up on all mentions of requirements, and sometimes mistakenly interprets the same requirement twice.
+The IE may mistakenly interpret the same requirement twice.
 To remove contradictory requirements it is necessary to aggregate and deduplicate requirements on a trial level.

-To do so, we use a series of rules that work on the requirement level.
-For each requirement, the rules take into account detected negation, inclusion/exclusion criteria section and condition overrides by domain.
-The condition overrides were implemented based on the observation that conditions across certain domains are universal.
-For example, whenever a study mentions "contraception consent" it is always in the affirmative.
-Studies never require participants to not consent to contraception.